 One of the most important aspects of learning about families and equity is you, the learner.
 In order for your brain to change, to adapt, to assimilate new information you will need to work at it.
 Reading, writing, and discussing the material is not enough.
 It's a start, but the disposition that you bring to this experience will make a large impact on what you learn.

-- Are you willing to set aside existing assumptions and ideas when you read something that doesn't make sense to you at first? - Are you willing to question beliefs that may be ingrained in multiple generations of your own family or kinship group? - Are you willing to be uncomfortable during this learning process? - Will you work to "listen" to others that have different social identities than your own?

-Dispositions that are open to trying out new ideas and ways of thinking will help you learn and your brain grow new understandings and neural pathways.
-We will talk about three learning dispositions here: cognitive and emotional perspective-taking, objectivity, and cultural humility.
+Are you willing to set aside existing assumptions and ideas when you read something that doesn't make sense to you at first?
+Are you willing to question beliefs that may be ingrained in multiple generations of your own family or kinship group?
+Are you willing to be uncomfortable?
+Dispositions that are open to trying out new ideas and ways of thinking will help you and your brain grow.
+We will talk about three of those here: cognitive and emotional perspective-taking, objectivity, and cultural humility.